cockroachdb/docs/v2.0/demo-json-support.md

 ---
 title: JSON Support
-summary: Use a local cluster to explore how CockroachDB can store and query unstructured JSONB data.
+summary: Use a local cluster to explore how CockroachDB can store and query semi-structured JSONB data.
 toc: false
 ---

+<span class="version-tag">New in v2.0:</span> In CockroachDB, you can now use both structured and semi-structured data within the same database.
+No longer will you need to sacrifice ACID guarantees, accuracy, or the ability to scale in order to use multiple data models within the same database.

-<span class="version-tag">New in v2.0:</span> This page walks you through a simple demonstration of how CockroachDB can store and query unstructured [`JSONB`](jsonb.html) data from a third-party API, as well as how an [inverted index](inverted-indexes.html) can optimize your queries.
+This page walks you through a simple demonstration of how CockroachDB can store and query semi-structured [`JSONB`](jsonb.html) data from a third-party API, as well as how an [inverted index](inverted-indexes.html) can optimize your queries.

 <div id="toc"></div>